2018–19 in Scottish football

 The 2018–19 season was the 122nd season of competitive football in Scotland.
 The domestic season began on 14 July 2018, with the first round of matches in the 2018–19 Scottish League Cup.
 The 2018–19 Scottish Professional Football League season commenced on 4 August.

 Transfer deals

-Celtic sold striker Moussa Dembélé to Lyon for €22 million (about £19.7 million), a record transfer fee received by a Scottish club.
+Celtic sold striker Moussa Dembélé to Lyon for €22 million (about £19.7 million), a record transfer fee received by a Scottish club at the time.